Skip to main content

 Function Editor

-You can code your function in the functions code editor, but if you want to include dependencies, you can upload your function as a Zip file.
+You can code your function in the functions code editor.

 Code View